mubashirhassanpk/create-aI-prompts/README.md

 # Generate better prompts in the developer console
 https://www.anthropic.com/news/prompt-generator

+😒 The 3 Major Problems with Creating AI Prompts

+When it comes to creating prompts using ChatGPT, Claude, or any large language model, we're going to come across three major problems:

+1. Staring at a blank page or just a blank prompt box.
+This is time-wasting.
+2. Time-consuming tweaking.
+3. Inconsistent results that waste your time and energy.

 ## Solution #1: Using Anthropic's Console

 Our first solution for creating amazing prompts uses Anthropic's console and built-in AI prompt generator.
 Here's how: